trimstray/the-practical-linux-hardening-guide/README.md

 - some hardening rules/descriptions can be done better
 - you can think of it as a checklist

-This guide use following [OpenSCAP](https://www.open-scap.org/) configurations:
+The Practical Linux Hardening Guide use following [OpenSCAP](https://www.open-scap.org/) configurations:

 - [U.S. Government Commercial Cloud Services (C2S) baseline inspired by CIS v2.1.1](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-C2S.html)